tantsandras/mm/content/podcastEpisodesFolder/the-woman-in-ice-valley.md

 as a epilepsy medicine.
 But back then it could have been probably sleeping pills or anxiety...

-So they're phenobarbitol which is a barbiturate so i would have assumed they were used as a sleeping pill and i think that's what fenimo was prescribed as it's definitely not prescribed in the uk as i don't think it's prescribed at all
+So they're phenobarbitol which is a barbiturate so I would have assumed they were used as a sleeping pill and I think that's what fenimal was prescribed as it's definitely not prescribed in the uk as i don't think it's prescribed at all